apondi-art/Atoi/README.md

-function created is called Atoi which takes  strings and returns it as integer
+function created is called Atoi which takes  strings and returns it as integer.